14 new and returning actors joining the cast of Outlander in season 7 - and the characters they play

-Outlander Season 7 Cast Revealed: Here are 14 actors making their debut in Sam Heughan's hit time travel show - or returning after a break
+Outlander Season 7 Cast Reveal: These are 14 actors making their debut in Sam Heughan's hit time travel drama - or back after a break

 It’s been nearly seven months since the finale of season 6 of Outlander was released and fans of the show are hoping they won't have long to wait for more of Claire and Jamie’s adventures.